MAPF-Competition/Start-Kit/Prepare_Your_Planner.md

 You need to implement your own planner and scheduler.
 You can also modify the entry to meet your needs.
 Check out Implement your scheduler, Implement your planner and Implement your entry sections for more details.

 ### Understand the default entry
-In `src/Entry.cpp`, you can find the default entry.
-In the `compute` function, the default entry calls the default scheduler first.
+In `src/Entry.cpp`, you can find the default implementation for entry.
+In the `Entry::compute()` function, the default entry calls the default scheduler first.
 After the scheduler finishes, agents might be assigned new tasks and their goals locations need to be updated before the planner is called.
-Then, it calls the planner.
+Then, the entry calls the default planner to compute the actions for agents.
-The time limit is given to the default scheduler and planner.
-The default scheduler and planner use half amount of the time limit.
+The time limit is revealed to both the default scheduler and planner.
+Inside the default scheduler and planner, you can see each of them using half amount of the time limit.

 #### The default scheduler
 In `src/TaskScheduler.cpp`, you can find the default task scheduler, which calls functions that are further defined in `default_planner/scheduler.cpp`.
-- The preprocessing function of the default scheduler (see `schedule_initialize` in `scheduler.cpp`) calls the `TrafficMAPF::init_heuristics` function (see `default_planner/heuristics.cpp`) to initialize a global heuristic table, which will be used to store the distances between different locations.
+- The preprocessing function of the default scheduler (see `schedule_initialize()` in `scheduler.cpp`) calls the `TrafficMAPF::init_heuristics()` function (see `default_planner/heuristics.cpp`) to initialize a global heuristic table, which will be used to store the distances between different locations.
 These distances are computed on demand during the simulation.
 The scheduler uses these distances to estimate the completion time of a given task for a given agent.
-- The scheduling function of the default scheduler (see `schedule_plan` in `scheduler.cpp`) implements a greedy scheduling algorithm: Each time when `schedule_plan` is called, it iterates over all agents.
-For each agent `a` that does not have an assigned task, the algorithm iterates over tasks that are not assigned to any agent.
-From these tasks, the algorithm finds the task with the earliest possible completion time if assigned to `a`, ignoring conflicts with other agents.
-The algorithm then assigns this task to `a`.
+- The scheduling function of the default scheduler (see `schedule_plan()` in `scheduler.cpp`) implements a greedy scheduling algorithm: Each time when the `schedule_plan()` function is called, it iterates over all agents.
+For each agent that does not have an assigned task, the algorithm iterates over tasks that are not assigned to any agent and, among these tasks, assigns to the agent the task with the earliest possible completion time, ignoring conflicts with other agents.

 #### The default planner
 todo